zaphosting/docs/docs/minecraft-bedrock-add-world.md

 ---
 id: minecraft-bedrock-add-world
-title: "Minecraft: Bedrock Import World"
+title: "Minecraft Bedrock: Import own World"
-description: Information on how to import a world into your Minecraft Bedrock Server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to import an own world into your Minecraft Bedrock Server from ZAP-Hosting - ZAP-Hosting.com documentation
-sidebar_label: Import World
+sidebar_label: Import own World
 services:
   - gameserver
 ---